czervenka/gap/README.md

 Disclaimer
 --
+Of course ...
-Of course - this is offered as-is.
-I can take no responsibilty for improper as well as proper use.
+This code is published in hope that someone will find it usefull but it is provided as-is and I can take no responsibilty for improper as well as proper use.